stephengodderidge/learn-git/README.md

 ## Step 1: Fork This Repository

+> Repository (Repo): A folder that holds your code.
+This folder is special because it has a hidden `.git` folder that holds information about how your repository has changed over time.

 Instead of adding your changes directly to someone else's repo, you can create a copy of their repository to work with.
 When you create this copy, we call it "forking the repository."

 Conceptually, think about hitting a fork in the road -- the road splits into two.
 This is the same with forking in git.
-Forking simply creates a snapshot of the base repository (`stephengodderidge/learn-git`) that you can make changes to.
-Once you make changes, you can open a pull request (PR) from a feature branch on your fork to the base repo's master.
-More on this later.
+Forking simply creates a snapshot of the base repository (`stephengodderidge/learn-git`) that you have permission to make changes to.

 After you fork your repo, your newly-created repo will be referred to as a "fork."
 This might sound weird, but just go with it.
 I promise it will stick eventually.